huixie90/cpp_papers/concat.lwg.feedback.md

   - Hui: I think this refers to all the preconditions about variant's valueless state.
 It is good idea but I don't know how to do it.
 I mean, how to specify what operations are allowed and what are not.
 Need prio examples.
   - Levent: We don't have any operations that are allowed. (no?)
   - Hui: Well the generated operations like the destructor and the assignment operators should be allowed. (no?)
+  - Right.
+And for the friend members it gets tricky to rely only on front matter.
+I actually attempted a version, but it looked uglier in the end.
+Not sure about this one.

 - [TODO] I think the authors need to think about iter_swap and provide rational